Understanding Your Pathology Report: Lung Cancer

 What does it mean if my carcinoma is called adenocarcinoma?

 Carcinomas are named based on how the cells look under the microscope.
-Adenocarcinoma is a type of carcinoma where the cells resemble gland cells, such as the glands that secrete mucus in the lungs.
-It is the most common type of lung cancer in the United States.
+Adenocarcinoma is a type of non-small cell lung cancer where the cells resemble gland cells, such as the glands that secrete mucus in the lungs.
+This is the most common type of lung cancer in the United States.

-What does it mean if the following terms are used to describe the adenocarcinoma: papillary, bronchioloalveolar, mucinous, micropapillary, or solid?
+What does it mean if the following terms are used to describe the adenocarcinoma: papillary, micropapillary, acinar, mucinous, or solid?

-These terms describe different types of lung adenocarcinoma based on how the cells look and are arranged under the microscope (called growth patterns).
+These terms describe different types of lung adenocarcinoma, which are based on how the cells look and are arranged under the microscope (called growth patterns).
 Some tumors look basically the same throughout the tumor, and some can look different in different areas of the tumor.
 Some growth patterns have a better prognosis (outlook) than others.
-Still, since some tumors can have a mixture of patterns, we can’t always tell all the types contained in a tumor based on a biopsy which sampled only a small part of the tumor.
+Since some tumors can have a mixture of patterns, the pathologist can’t always tell all the types contained in a tumor just based on a biopsy that samples only a small part of the tumor.
 To know what types a tumor contains, the entire tumor must be removed.

-What does it mean if my carcinoma is called large cell carcinoma or large cell undifferentiated carcinoma?
+What does it mean if my carcinoma is called small cell carcinoma?

-Small cell carcinoma, oat cell carcinoma, or small cell undifferentiated carcinoma is a special type of lung cancer that tends to grow and spread quickly.
+Small cell carcinoma (also known as small cell lung cancer) is a special type of lung cancer that tends to grow and spread quickly.
 Since it has often spread outside the lung at the time it is diagnosed, it is rarely treated with surgery.
 It is most often treated with chemotherapy, which might be combined with radiation.
 The chemotherapy used is different from what is used for other types of lung cancers.

 What does it mean if my carcinoma is well differentiated, moderately differentiated, or poorly differentiated?